Alfred W. Ellet: First battle of Memphis

-On June 6, Colonel Charles Ellet, Jr. led the rams in the Battle of Memphis as captain of USS Queen of the West with Alfred W. in command of the USS Monarch.
+On June 6, Colonel Charles Ellet, Jr. led the rams in the First Battle of Memphis as captain of USS Queen of the West with Alfred W. in command of the USS Monarch.
 The Ellets had not coordinated a plan of attack with Charles H. Davis, commander of the Mississippi River Squadron.
 When the flotilla approached Confederate forces, the two rams steamed ahead of Davis' gunboats.
 The Queen of the West rammed and sank the Confederate flagship CSS Colonel Lovell.
 The Monarch rammed and disabled the CSS General Price and forced her to ground on the riverbank.
 Charles Ellet, Jr. was wounded in the knee by a Confederate sharpshooter during the battle.
 His wound was the only serious casualty received on the Union side during the battle.
 Charles Ellet, Jr. died 15 days later from a blood infection caused by the wound and Alfred took command of the unit.

 On June 26, Alfred W. Ellet commanded the Monarch and his nephew Charles Rivers Ellet commanded the Lancaster during action on the Yazoo River near Liverpool, Mississippi to capture or destroy three Confederate gunboats.
 The Confederates burned their ships; the CSS General Van Dorn, CSS General Polk and CSS Livingston, when they saw the Union forces approaching.